dennisfInf/test_repo/README.md

 bits is equal to 2^{bits} logbook addresses.
 If you plan to also try out semi-honest and Gigadoram, compile their mpc's first by using the ../compile.py .... commands.
 With this, you are able to use the same containers accross the different attacker models.

+In the root folder of the repository create a benchmarks folder:

+mkdir -p ./benchmarks

 Now to build the docker files use (this will take a while):

 ./scripts/build_docker.zsh